UoA-eResearch/python_intro_tutorial/index.md

 > ## Prerequisites
 >
 >1.
-Learners need to understand the  basic concepts of files and directories.
+Learners need to understand the what files and directories are.
 >2.
 Learners must install Python before the class starts.
 >3.
 Learners must download the gapminder data before the class starts: please download and unzip the file [python-novice-gapminder-data.zip]({{ https://swcarpentry.github.io/python-novice-gapminder/files/python-novice-gapminder-data.zip}}).
 >